The RP Rating

 Religious Program Specialists provide support to Navy Chaplains in developing programs to meet the needs of Navy, Marine Corps, and Coast Guard personnel and their families.
 RPs perform functions that do not require ordination and they do not do pastoral counseling.

-Religious Program Specialist (RP)
+Religious Program Specialist job description (B720)

 Religious Program Specialists manage and execute the Command Religious Program (CRP) which accommodates the diverse religious ministry requirements of Navy and Marine Corps personnel and their families.
 They accommodate religious ministry requirements, and support the provision of religious ministry.
 RPs facilitate the free exercise of religion for all Sea Service personnel and support the delivery of care as part of the Religious Ministry Team (RMT).
 They advise leadership on morale, ethical decision-making, cross cultural awareness, and conflict resolution, and in expeditionary environments, provide force protection expertise for RMTs.